kfoofw/ds_blog/_posts/2020-12-28-causality-confounding-and-collider-bias).markdown

     <img src="{{site.baseurl}}/assets/img/post_13/intervention_vs_conditioning_2.png"/>
 </p>

 Also, interventional distributions (with "do" operators) are used for __causal estimands__ while observational distributions (without any "do" operators) are used for __statistical estimands__.
-This might be slightly technical but here's a proposed framework (taken from the ["Introduction to Causal Inference"](https://www.bradyneal.com/causal-inference-course) textbook by Brady Neal) is shown in the following visualisation:
+This might be slightly technical but here's a proposed framework (taken from the ["Introduction to Causal Inference"](https://www.bradyneal.com/causal-inference-course) textbook by Brady Neal) which is shown in the following visualisation:

 <p align="center">
     <img src="{{site.baseurl}}/assets/img/post_13/identification_estimand_framework.png"/>